doc97/GOAPer/docs/implementation-document.md

 One of the code reviews mentioned "dp" which I can only assume refers to the [Davis-Putnam algorithm](https://en.wikipedia.org/wiki/Davis%E2%80%93Putnam_algorithm).
 At this point I have not taken a look at it, but in the future it might be worth a try.

+**Note**: If we instead use the number of vertices in the graph as input when calculating time complexity, the algorithm performs in O(n).
+Each vertex represents a new permutation of a sequence of actions.

 ### Missing features
 - The simulation part of the project is a bit lacking
 - The console interface is very crude and could be improved